-The Master of Science in Counseling Psychology (MSCP) degree is a 60 hour minimum program designed to meet the state of Oklahoma's academic licensure requirements for the Licensed Professional Counselor (LPC).
-Also included are optional elective concentrations that meet the academic licensure requirements for the Licensed Marital and Family Therapist (LMFT) and Licensed Alcohol and Drug Counselor (LADC) in the state of Oklahoma.
+The Master of Science in Counseling Psychology (MSCP) degree is a 60-hour minimum program designed to meet the state of Oklahoma's academic licensure requirements for the Licensed Professional Counselor (LPC).
+Also included are optional elective courses that meet the academic licensure requirements for the Licensed Marital and Family Therapist (LMFT) and Licensed Alcohol and Drug Counselor (LADC) in the state of Oklahoma.
 For students in the MSCP degree program, meeting LMFT and LADC requirements will involve additional coursework beyond the 60-hour minimum requirement.
 This degree is ideal for students who are most interested in research and is the best preparation for those interested in pursuing doctoral work.

-The MSCP degree consists of 54 core hours and a minimum of six elective hours.
-The first 48 hours occur over four semesters, training students in four foundational areas of counseling: professional foundations, theoretical foundations, assessment, and contextual applications.
-The fifth and final semester affords students the opportunity to take the research and thesis concentration.
-This concentration consists of a second research methods course, the completion of a research project, and the proposal and defense of a thesis.
-Students will then have the option of selecting a minimum of two courses from one or three elective concentrations: marriage and family therapy, drug and alcohol counseling, or child and play therapy.
+The MSCP degree consists of 57 core hours and a minimum of three elective hours.
+The first 51 hours occur over four semesters, training students in four foundational areas of counseling: professional foundations, theoretical foundations, assessment, and contextual applications.
+The fifth and final semester affords students the opportunity to take the research and thesis courses.
+This option consists of a second research methods course, the completion of a research project, and the proposal and defense of a thesis.
+Students will then have the option of selecting one additional elective course.
 Further, students who complete all four courses in the child therapy sequence will meet the academic requirements of the Association for Play Therapy in Oklahoma to become a Registered Play Therapist.